It was nearing midday.

 “Strange person,” Alfred said, handing Fanaka the watch.

 Fanaka whistled.
 “What a beauty!
 If I didn’t know better, I’d say finest Malawi craftspersonship.
 But given it’s from your timeline, I suspect it probably has a French mechanism.”

-Alfred watched Fanaka watch a watch.
-The joy on the man's face was a thing to behold.
-Alfred wished he were as fascinated by clocks and watches.
+Alfred watched Fanaka as Fanaka watched a watch.
+The joy on the man’s face was a thing to behold.
+Alfred wished he were as fascinated by clocks and watches as his employee.

 Alfred sighed as he looked out into the carpark again.
 It was filling up, Pyramid be damned.
 After all, it was lunchtime and that was a busy time for people dropping in for minor repairs.
 “Put that watch aside, Fanaka, I’m going to need both of us on battery changing duty.”

-The big man put the watch away, with one last look glance; so longing that it bordered on the adulterous.
+The big man put the watch away, with one last look glance — a glance so longing that it bordered on the adulterous.

 “Are you married, Fanaka?”
 Alfred asked.

 “I have a girlfriend,” Fanaka said with a shy grin.
 “Well, I say girlfriend.
 She’s about fifty percent machine, so…”